Royal Dutch Cricket Association: Present day

 The Dutch qualified for the 2007 World Cup with a fifth-place finish at the 2005 ICC Trophy.
 The Dutch struggled in the tournament, losing their first two games, with South African Herschelle Gibbs notably hitting Daan van Bunge for six sixes in an over.
 They did recover to beat Scotland by eight wickets in their last game.
 After failing to qualify for the 2007 ICC World Twenty20, they qualified for the 2009 ICC World Twenty20, where they shocked host England at Lord's.

 After years of stagnation, the women's game is also developing rapidly in the Netherlands.
 Recently, the women's team outshone the men's team and they were given Test cricket status by the ICC in 2007 unlike their male counterparts.
 They played their inaugural Test match against South Africa Women in 2007.

-The Dutch team qualified for the 2011 Cricket World Cup by coming third in the 2009 ICC World Cup Qualifier.
-They did not make much of an impression, losing all of their matches, but giving England a fright in Nagpur, where Ryan ten Doeschate smashed 119 runs.
+The Dutch men's team qualified for the 2011 Cricket World Cup by coming third in the 2009 ICC World Cup Qualifier.
+Although they lost all of their matches, the Dutch gave England a fright in Nagpur, where Ryan ten Doeschate smashed 119 runs.
+The result was 292 - 296/4.

-2010 turned out to be a memorable year for Dutch cricket as they defeated two Test-playing nations in the form of Bangladesh and Zimbabwe.
+2010 turned out to be a memorable year for Dutch cricket as they defeated two Test-playing nations, Bangladesh and Zimbabwe.

 The Netherlands cricket team participated in the Intercontinental Cup and Intercontinental Cup One-Day while the women's team won the 2011 Women's European Championship Twenty20.
 More recently, they participated in the 2011 Women's Cricket World Cup Qualifier where they came third in Group A, thus gaining both ODI Status and World Cup participation.